 The motor mounts are responsible for holding the engine in place.
 They connect the engine with the chassis.
 If they are not in a good condition the car starts vibrating at high speeds and the vibration increases as you accelerate.
 This type of vibration won’t be felt at the steering wheel but through out the front part of the car.

-Parts of the suspension system include; rods, bearings, spring shock absorbers, struts, and ball joints.
+The car suspension system parts include; rods, bearings, spring shock absorbers, struts, and ball joints.
 If any of them is worn out, you tend to feel the vibrations from the road through out the car’s body.
 Get a professional to check out the issue if you’re suspicious that there is a problem here.

 What causes steering shakes at 50 mph?

-If vibrations are experienced when turning the steering, the issue could be the tie rods.
-Alternatively, if you’re not trying to turn the steering wheel but you’re experiencing shaking, the problem could be the ball joints.
+If vibrations are experienced when turning the steering, the issue could be faulty tie rods.
+Alternatively, if the steering wheel shakes without an attempt to turn it, the problem could be faulty ball joints.

 Can transmission cause the car to shake?